Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 nextjs:
   metadata:
     title: Reactive Promises
-    description: Working with reactive promises in Signalium
+    description: Working with Reactive Promises in Signalium
 ---

-Normal reactive functions cover all use cases for _synchronous_ computation, but what about _asynchronous_ computation?
+Normal Reactive Functions cover all use cases for _synchronous_ computation, but what about _asynchronous_ computation?

 JavaScript has a few ways of dealing with async, but by far the most common one is with _promises_ and _async functions_.
 Signalium extends promises to add reactivity to them in a declarative way, enabling functional programming patterns alongside traditional imperative ones.